1 Name and contact details of the responsible person

 Otherwise, personal data will not be disclosed to thrid parties.

 The website uses so-called cookies.
 These are data packets that are exchanged between the company website server and the visitor’s browser.
 These are stored when visiting the website by the devices used in each case (PC, notebook, tablet, smartphone, etc.).
-Cookies can cause no damage to the equipment used.
+Cookies cannot cause any damage to the devices used.
 In particular, they contain no viruses or other malware.
 In the cookies, information is stored, each resulting in connection with the specific device used.
-Under no circumstances can the company immediately gain knowledge of the identity of the visitor of the website.
+The Company can thus in no way obtain direct knowledge of the identity of the visitor to the website.

-Cookies are largely accepted according to the basic settings of the browser.
-The browser settings can be set up so that either cookies are either not accepted on the devices used, or a special note is made before a new cookie is created.
-It should be noted, however, that disabling cookies may result in the failure to use all features of the website.
+Cookies are mostly accepted according to the basic settings of the browsers.
+The browser settings can be set so that cookies are either not accepted on the devices used or that a special notice is given before a new cookie is created.
+It should be noted, however, that deactivating cookies may result in the failure to use all features of the website.